pascallaliberte/sharpen.page/_i18n/en/_posts/2019-08-23-how-to-know-if-built-too-much-product-overserving.md

 ---

 **"Overserving"**.
-It's a term that comes from Clayton Christensen's work on Disruption Theory.
+It's a term that comes from Clayton Christensen's work on disruption theory.
 It happens **when you overshoot the buyer's [job-to-be-done][jtbd-intro]**.
+It happens when your product offers too much.

 [jtbd-intro]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}

 The consequence?
-People choose a smaller option that _just does the job_.
+People are encouraged to choose a more modest alternative that _just does the job_.

+## How You End up Overserving

 It's a situation that creeps in, unexpected: